-The Company currently has sufficient financial resources to meet its administrative overhead expenses and exploration expenditures at least for the next twelve months and is confident that it can raise additional funds to undertake all of its planned exploration activities.
-Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration activity.
+The Company currently has sufficient financial resources to meet its administrative overhead expenses and exploration expenditures at least for the next twelve months and is confident that even with the current tightening of the venture capital markets, it will be able to utilize the expertise of its board and management and can raise additional funds to undertake its planned exploration activities.
+Actual funding requirements may vary from those planned due to a number of factors, including the progress of exploration activity and the ability of the Company to raise additional capital.